WordPress Website Hacked Redirect? WordPress Site Redirects to Another Site

 Some codes even infect .js files, which includes jquery.js file.
 You can also find some of the malicious codes in the source code of the page.

-The first step in removing the malware is to identify it.
-Attackers might have used several areas to infect, and finding them will help you in removing it.
+The first step in removing the malware is finding it.
+Attackers might have used several areas to infect, and identifying them will help you in getting rid of it.

-Identifying the changes on the core files will also help you in identifying the attack.
+- The WordPress core files determine the appearance and functionalities of WordPress software.
+Identifying the changes in the core files will also help you in identifying the attack.
 On analyzing the codes in the files if you find any unknown changes, then you have the source of the attack.
 However, if the malware was present on your website, then this process will fail to reveal anything.
 Thus, you need to do authenticity checks on a periodic basis.

 One of the most popular instances of such a WordPress hacked redirect was an infectious code injected into the header.php file on the website.
 The code looks like a bunch of meaningless characters.
 However, the code redirects the users to a default website and set a cookie with a time limit of one year.